Recovery is just a phone call away.

 Opioid Addiction: Symptoms, Causes, Effects, Treatments And Prevention

-Opioid addiction is a recurring disorder marked by the compulsive use of opioids, despite harmful consequences.
-Opioids belong to a class of drugs that include prescription pain relievers, synthetic opioids like fentanyl, and illegal drugs such as heroin.
+Opioid addiction is a chronic disorder marked by compulsive opioid use despite harmful consequences.
+It involves prescription painkillers, synthetic opioids like fentanyl, and illegal drugs such as heroin.

 What Is Opioid Addiction?